VibhaCodes/devops-fat2/README.md

 3. How This Assignment Helped Me
    Learning DevOps

-The assignment helped me understand how multiple DevOps tools (Git, Docker, Linux commands) work together in the development and deployment process.
-It provided a practical view of automation and workflow management.
+This assignment helped me understand how different DevOps tools integrate together to form an automated and reliable workflow.

 Learning Linux

-I practiced essential Linux commands such as directory creation, file manipulation, package installation, and output display inside a Docker environment.
+I practiced using basic Linux commands such as directory creation, file manipulation, package installation, and command execution inside a Docker container.

 Learning Git

-I learned how to initialize a repository, stage and commit changes, create a remote connection, and push code to GitHub.
-This improved my understanding of version control.
+I learned how to track changes, commit code, create a remote repository, and push files to GitHub.
+This strengthened my understanding of version control.

 Learning Docker

-I gained hands-on experience in writing Dockerfiles, building images, running containers, tagging images, and pushing them to DockerHub.
-This strengthened my understanding of containerization.
+I gained practical experience in writing Dockerfiles, building images, running containers, tagging images, authenticating with DockerHub, and pushing images to a public registry.

-Repository and Image Links
+Repository and DockerHub Links

 GitHub Repository:
 https://github.com/VibhaCodes/devops-fat2